 - Task Series: Each day the students participate in several task series within a group of their peers which focuses on developing specific motor skills in various positions.
 The conductor teacher leads the tasks to help the child learn how they can break down and intend their movements in order to develop their voluntary movements and motor coordination, improving overall functional independence.

 - Daily Routine: The conductive education daily routine covers every age appropriate activity which is a part of the student's daily life.
 The routine includes activities such as developing motor, self-care, playing, and academic skills within the group setting.

 - Family Involvement: Conductive education is for the whole family.
 Prior to and throughout a student’s participation in the program, parents and caregivers are encouraged to engage in a collaborative partnership in their child’s learning and are welcomed into the classroom.
-Post-enrollment the conductor team will share progress with the family and advise on how to best assist in transferring learned knowledge into the home and community setting.
+Post-enrollment the conductor team will share progress with the family and advise on how to best assist in transferring what is learned in the classroom into the home and community settings.

 Conductive Education is a psycho-educational approach that focuses primarily on the child’s personality and lifestyle, integrating physiological and medical aspects.
 It is a combined special education and physical therapy, based on Pető’s theory that motor control can be learned.
-The approach focuses on improving the physical effects of a disability while encouraging motivation to become independent and increasing self-esteem.
+The approach focuses on improving the physical effects of a disability while motivating the individual to become independent and increasing their self-esteem.
 The desired outcome is maximal independence called orthofunction, which refers to the ability to enter school, the community, and ultimately the workforce with minimal or no artificial aids.
 This total approach to learning and training targets children under the age of six, when the potential for impact is greatest, and they can be prepared for the traditional classroom.
-“When you do not educate the child to be independent, you educate the child to be dependent.”
-Mária Hári, former director of the International Pető Institute.
+“When you do not educate the child to be independent, you educate the child to be dependent” - Mária Hári, former director of the International Pető Institute.